azurecitadel/azurecitadel.github.io/labs/bot/cognitive.md

 }
 ```

-And code you highlighted in _spiritMeaning_ is replaced with – the uses the new spiritCard function, passing in the _sanimal_ variable:
+And code you highlighted in _spiritMeaning_ is replaced with the new spiritCard function  (if you ended up with something called newFunction you can change the name manually, for neatness, just get both references), passing in the _sanimal_ variable:

 `var msg = spiritCard(session, sanimal);`